 War On Waste (WOW) Food: Inner West

-Food waste is a major issue in the Inner West.
-Local people experience hunger today as tonnes of perfectly good food is being thrown out.
+Food waste is a major issue throughout the world.
+Here in Sydney, people experience hunger whilst thousands of kilos of perfectly good food is thrown out every day.

 War on Waste (WOW!)
 Food Inner West is all about fighting food waste and making healthy food more accessible to people experiencing food insecurity.

-We divert 5 tonnes of good food from landfill every week
+We divert over 6 tonnes of good food from landfill every week

-The food that we collect at Addi Road Food Pantry is made available to some of the most vulnerable people in our local community.
-These people include those experiencing homelessness, unemployment, as well as students and others who find themselves struggling to put enough food on the table.
+During lockdown in 2021, our food rescue rose to 8 tonnes per week!
+The food we rescue at our Addi Road Food Pantry and Food Relief Hub is made available to some of the most vulnerable people in our community.
+This includes people experiencing homelessness and unemployment, single-parents, students, those on low incomes and others who find themselves struggling to put enough food on the table.

 Food Rescue Alliance